The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 Secretary:

-- collect and file minutes of all division meetings
+- collect and file minutes of any division meetings

 Treasurer: